 After selection for uniformity of size and freedom from defects, some fruits were used directly for quality analyses.
-The remaining fruits were submitted to postharvest treatments with sodium bicarbonate (SBC), acetic acid or calcium chloride CaCl2).
-Other fruits did not have any treatment and were placed in storage under modified atmosphere (MAP) or just in normal atmosphere (control) (Fig. 1).

-Postharvest treatments consisted of dipping fruits in solutions of SBC, acetic acid or $CaCl_2$ of different concentrations, for 2 minutes.
-After that, fruits were allowed to dry at ambient temperature for

-1-2 hours, and then placed in single layer alveolar boxes, as MAP and control fruits.
+The remaining fruits were submitted to postharvest treatments with sodium bicarbonate (SBC), acetic acid or calcium chloride (CaCl2).
+Other fruits did not have any treatment and were placed in storage under modified atmosphere (MAP) or just in normal atmosphere (control).
+Postharvest treatments consisted of dipping fruits in solutions of SBC, acetic acid or CaCl2 of different concentrations, for 2 minutes.
+After that, fruits were allowed to dry at ambient temperature for 1-2 hours, and then placed in single layer alveolar boxes.